Locally uniform random permutations with large increasing subsequences: Our results

 \subsection{Discussion}

 \textit{Improvements.}

 Several hypotheses made in the theorems simplify the calculations but are not crucial to the results.
 For instance \Cref{ODG_divergence_integrable,ODG_divergence_pinched} could be generalized by replacing the north-east corner with any point in the unit square and the diagonal with any local increasing curve passing through that point, under appropriate hypotheses.
 A similar remark holds for \Cref{ODG_divergence_along}.
-We could also state \Cref{ODG_reference} for general $\gamma\in\R$, but prefer restricting ourselves to the case $\gamma\geq0$ since this is all we need for the proofs of \Cref{ODG_divergence_integrable,ODG_divergence_pinched} and it requires a bit less work.
+We could also state \Cref{ODG_reference} for general $\gamma\in\bR$, but prefer restricting ourselves to the case $\gamma\ge0$ since this is all we need for the proofs of \Cref{ODG_divergence_integrable,ODG_divergence_pinched} and it requires a bit less work.

-The necessity of logarithmic terms in our estimates remains an open question.
+The necessity of logarithmic factors in our estimates remains an open question.
 We believe our results could be sharpened in this direction, but our techniques do not seem sufficient to this aim.

 \textit{Links to permuton and graphon theory.}